One-Two-Go Airlines Flight 269: Flight

 On the day of the crash, the McDonnell Douglas MD-82 departed Bangkok's Don Mueang International Airport, Thailand, at 14:31 en route to Phuket International Airport as flight number OG269.
-The flight crew consisted of Captain Arief Mulyadi (57), an Indonesian national and the Chief Pilot of One-Two-Go Airlines, and a former Indonesian Air Force pilot; and First Officer Montri Kamolrattanachai (30), a Thai national who had recently completed his flight training with One-Two-Go's ab initio program.
+The flight crew consisted of Captain Arief Mulyadi (57), an Indonesian national and the Chief Pilot of One-Two-Go Airlines, a former Indonesian Air Force pilot; and First Officer Montri Kamolrattanachai (30), a Thai national who had recently completed his flight training with One-Two-Go's ab initio program.
 Arief had 16,752 flight hours, including 4,330 hours on the MD-82, while Montri (Note: Indonesian people legally have each one full, given name with no family name legally recognized.
 Thai people have family names, but are politely referred to by their given names, not their family names.
 See Indonesian name and Thai name) had 1,465 hours, 1,240 of them on the MD-82.
 The aircraft was carrying 123 passengers and seven crew members.
 OG269 was the fourth of six flights between Bangkok and Phuket that Arief and Montri were scheduled to fly that day.

 On approach to Phuket, Captain Arief made several radio communications errors including read-back/hear-back communications and misstating their flight number.
 First Officer Montri was the pilot flying.

 Another aircraft landed immediately prior to Flight 269 and experienced wind shear.
 That aircraft's captain contacted the tower and reported wind shear on final approach and cumulonimbus clouds over the airport, a report audible to all incoming aircraft.
 Air traffic control (ATC) requested Flight 269 acknowledge the weather information provided and re-state intentions.
 Captain Arief acknowledged the transmission and stated his intention to land.